Medicare at a Glance

-- Medicaid helps pay for Medicare’s premiums and cost sharing for 20% of Medicare beneficiaries with low incomes and modest assets (known as “dual eligibles”).
+- Medicaid helps pay for Medicare’s premiums and cost sharing for Medicare beneficiaries with low incomes and modest assets (known as “dual eligibles”).
 Most of these beneficiaries also qualify for full Medicaid benefits, which include long-term care.

 Medicare Spending Now and In the Future

 Medicare spending is affected by a number of factors, including the number of beneficiaries, how care is delivered, the use of services, and health care prices.
 Both in the aggregate and on a per capita basis, Medicare spending growth has slowed in recent years and is expected to grow at a slower rate in the future than in the past—and even slower than was projected just a few years ago.
 Based on a comparison of CBO’s August 2010 and April 2014 baselines, Medicare spending in 2014 will be about $1,000 lower per person than was expected in 2010, soon after passage of the ACA.4